-Section 2: DRIVING SAFELY
+Section 2 DRIVING SAFELY

-- Vehicle inspection
+- Vehicle Inspection

-- Basic control of your vehicle
+- Basic Control of Your Vehicle

-- Shifting gears
+- Shifting Gears

-- Seeina
+- Seeing

 - Communicating

-- Space management
+- Space Management

-- Controlling your speed
+- Controlling Your Speed

-- Seeing hazards
+- Seeing Hazards

-- Distracted driving
+- Distracted Driving

-- · Aggressive drivers/road rage
+- Aggressive Drivers/Road Rage

-- Night driving
+- Night Driving

-- Driving in fog
+- Driving in Fog

-- Winter driving
+- Winter Driving

-- Hot weather driving
+- Hot Weather Driving

-- · Railroad-highway crossings
+- Railroad-highway Crossings

-- Mountain driving
+- Mountain Driving

-- Driving emergencies
+- Driving Emergencies

-- Antilock braking systems
+- Antilock Braking Systems

-- Skid control and recovery
+- Skid Control and Recovery

-- Accident procedures
+- Accident Procedures

 - Fires

-- · Alcohol, other drugs, and driving
+- Alcohol, Other Drugs, and Driving

-- Staying alert and fit to drive
+- Staying Alert and Fit to Drive

-- Hazardous materials rules
+- Hazardous Materials Rules

 This section contains knowledge and safe driving information that all commercial drivers should know.
 You must pass a test on this information to get a CDL.
 This section does not have specific information on air brakes, combination vehicles, doubles, or passenger vehicles.
-When preparing for the pre-trip inspection test, you must review the material in section 11 in addition to the information in this section.
-This section includes basic information on hazardous materials (HazMat) that all drivers should know.
-If you need a HazMat endorsement, you should study section 9.
+When preparing for the Pre-trip Inspection Test, you must review the material in Section 11 in addition to the information in this section.
+This section does have basic information on hazardous materials (HazMat) that all drivers should know.
+If you need a HazMat endorsement, you should study Section 9.

-2.1- Vehicle Inspection
+2.1 - Vehicle Inspection